 Matching Features to Your Needs

 Not everyone needs every feature.
-Here’s a quick guide to prioritizing based on your situation:
+Here’s how to think about it:

 Making Your Decision